msdickinson/blog/content/posts/introducing-hyde.md

 ### User Stories

-These user stories are desired features for the application from the type of user’s perspective.
-At a high level 4 domains came out with account, coasters, achievements, and reporting.
+These user stories are desired features for the application from the users perspective.

 _Account_